 So, ask your colleagues and mentors who have come out of training what they received.
 That’s the best way of gauging where to go.
 But as I said before, it can vary significantly based on where you’re looking.
 Some states will subsidize very rural states that will assist in financing either with a massive student loan repayment, which you can consider a signing bonus, or a signing bonus and student loan repayment.

 To pay off everything quickly, you should investigate a rural community.
 I don’t know if “cleanup” is the right word, but you could have a signing bonus and student loan repayment, maybe six times what you would get if you were moving into a bigger city.

 So, that’s a little breakdown of a physician’s first signing bonus.

 The answer is yes.
 And we’ll get into who gives signing bonuses.
 What’s the average value of a signing bonus, and then do you ever have to pay it back?

 First, who gets signing bonuses?
-Any physician could get a signing bonus if they’re coming out of training or just switching jobs.
+Physicians could get a signing bonus if they come out of training or switch jobs.
 Does everyone give a signing bonus?
 No.